The present organ was constructed in three stages:

 The large number of low-pitched stops reflects the particular acoustic of Wakefield Cathedral, where the lower pitches do not carry well through the building.
 This is particularly true when there is a large congregation.
 While Wakefield Cathedral Organ is unmistakably English in character, well-suited to accompanying both choir and congregation, it is also remarkably versatile for recital work.
 We often feel it sounds better in the building than its designs suggests it should!
 This is largely due to the sensitive rebuilding by Mr David Wood in 1985.

-If you are not able to visit and hear our wonderful organ, you can hear the organ being played on our Youtube chanel and CD recordings are also available from our Cathedral shop.
+If you are not able to visit and hear our wonderful organ, you can hear the organ being played on our Youtube channel.
 Below is a voluntary from the Christmas Season of 2017.

-In Ducli Jubilo (BWV 729), Bach.
+In Dulci Jubilo (BWV 729), J S Bach.
 Played by former Assistant Director of Music, Sachin Gunga.